mtvector/GhostOfMT/Tracking/ImageJScripts/README.md

 sudo easy_install pip

-You'll also need to install Graphviz.
-You can find it here: http://www.graphviz.org/Download_macos.php .
-Select the snowleopard version graphviz-2.38.0.pkg

 This should install pip (you'll need to enter your password).
 Next you use pip to install a few crucial packages for the plotting by entering the following on your command line:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"